 The SAMKUL programme was launched in response to the main strategy for the Research Council for 2009-2012, which stated that humanities and social research was needed to supplement the more instrument-oriented thematic priority areas in Norwegian research.
-Recent portfolio analyses at the Research Council also show a significant under-utilisation of
+Recent portfolio analyses at the Research Council also show a significant under-utilisation of humanities research in particular within national priority areas and thematically oriented initiatives, despite the fact that increasing this has been an aim for many years.

-The SAMKUL programme has been responsible for administering the Research Council's research activities on national minorities for several years and has cooperated with the Ministry of Local Government and Modernisation on this.
+&lt;sup>1 The SAMKUL programme has been responsible for administering the Research Council's research activities on national minorities for several years and has cooperated with the Ministry of Local Government and Modernisation on this.
 In autumn 2016, the programme was also assigned responsibility for the Research Council's follow-up of the Government's action plan against anti-Semitism.
 In spring 2017, NOK 27 million in earmarked funding from the Ministry of Local Government and Modernisation and the Ministry of Education and Research was divided among eight fellowship positions for research on group-focused enmity in school, and NOK 18 million in earmarked funding from the Ministry of Local Government and Modernisation was awarded to three new Researcher Projects on national minorities.